Champions for Whistleblowers

 It takes conscience, courage and conviction to bring wrongdoing to light.
 We recognize whistleblowers as unsung heroes of the marketplace, often taking great risk to report illegal conduct and do the right thing in the face of corporate fraud.
 If you have information about a fraud and are considering becoming a whistleblower, we can help you make a compelling case to authorities, protect yourself from retaliation and claim a share of the money the government recovers.

 At Kessler Topaz, you will find lawyers who have dedicated their careers to representing whistleblowers.
 Indeed, our entire law firm practice – nearly 100 attorneys - is dedicated to fighting corporate fraud.
-Our whistleblower team includes attorneys who have worked as federal and state prosecutors, as SEC enforcement attorneys, as litigators with decades of experience – both in the U.S. and abroad – taking on some of the world’s biggest companies and best resourced law firms.
+Our whistleblower team includes attorneys who have worked as federal and state prosecutors, and as litigators with decades of experience – both in the U.S. and abroad – taking on some of the world’s biggest companies and best resourced law firms.
 For twenty years, we've handled complex health care, pharmaceutical, securities, banking, corporate and government contract fraud cases.
 KTMC clients have access to a full range of firm resources necessary to present the most compelling case to government authorities and to litigate matters to conclusion – from our renowned Investigative Services Department, composed of federally-trained investigators; to our former government enforcement attorneys, experienced in dissecting fraud schemes and presenting evidence in a clear and convincing manner; to our industry-expert attorneys, who have challenged the business practices of some of the world’s largest corporations.

 Stopping Fraud in Government Programs